Sustainable Corporate Strategy

 • Type of influence (direct, indirect)

-The Chart below shows the stakeholder groups of relevance for Evonik and their influence on our company:
+The following chart shows the stakeholder groups of relevance to Evonik and their influence on our company.

 DIALOGUES WITH OUR STAKEHOLDERS

-Each year, our dialogue with stakeholders takes place through a wide range of topics and events.
-Our executive board plays an active role in stakeholder engagement by attending events such as our annual shareholders’ meeting, investor meetings, site visits, and townhall meetings.
+Each year, our dialogue with stakeholders takes place through a wide range of topics and events (see chart “Stakeholder engagement).
+Our executive board plays an active role in stakeholder engagement by attending events such as our annual shareholders’ meeting, investor meetings, site visits, and town hall meetings.
 We share the insights gained within the company.
 These flow into the relevant processes, such as the sustainability analysis of our business and the materiality assessment.
-Our approach to engaging with our stakeholders includes involving the Evonik regions.
+Our approach to engaging with our stakeholders includes involving Evonik’s regions.
 In general, we take care to achieve the widest possible coverage of operational, political, social, and community perspectives, and also regularly hold a stakeholder conference.

-You find more information concerning our stakeholder dialogues in 2024 in our Financial and Sustainability Report:
+You find more information concerning our stakeholder dialogues in 2025 in our Financial and Sustainability Report.